are present throughout Tasmania, as domestic pets, free-living strays, and as

 provide support for the community in managing the health, welfare and impacts of cats.

 Over many years, a feral cat population has become established in Tasmania.
 DPIPWE is responsible for coordinating efforts to better understand and reduce these impacts.
-A statewide plan is being developed to support these efforts.
-As part of this, the Invasive Species Branch is consulting with key industry and community groups.
+The Invasive Species Branch, in consultation with key industry and community groups, has developed the statewide Tasmanian Cat Management Plan 2017-2022